-The Innkeepers Ken & Phyllis Parker and Frank & Monica Hopton, along with our talented and dedicated staff, hope to make your stay at Christopher Dodge House Bed & Breakfast as comfortable and enjoyable as possible.
+The Innkeepers Frank & Monica Hopton, along with our talented and dedicated staff, hope to make your stay at Christopher Dodge House Bed & Breakfast as comfortable and enjoyable as possible.
 We cherish the honor of keeping this historic house in a well-maintained condition and are thrilled to provide B&B accommodations for guests from all over the country and the world.

 Unmatched Hospitality in Providence, Rhode Island